 1926

-Engaged with experts who traveled worldwide to create shared understandings about the positive impact of education.
-These first “Education Diplomats” provided the grounding for our current Education Diplomacy program.
+The IKU engages with education and child development experts who travel worldwide to grow an understanding of the positive impact of education.
+These first “Education Diplomats” provide the grounding for today’s Education Diplomacy program.

 1930

-Participated in the first U.S. White House Conference on child health and protection to raise awareness and focus public attention on issues affecting children’s well-being.
+The IKU participates in the first U.S. White House Conference on child health and protection to raise awareness and focus public attention on issues affecting children’s wellbeing.

 1931